an0mal1a/DarkSpecter/README.md

 # News

+## Windows

+- ### AvDetector
+    - A new function to detect AVs has been added

-## Better Windows Shell
+- ### Better Windows Shell
     - A wonderfull PowerShell shell.

-## Keylogger
+- ### Keylogger
     - A new keylogger has been added on Windows.

-### Code optimization

-- The code has been optmized, some functions like download/upload has been fixed to download data/binary.
+## Linux

-### Functions to record video & audio.
+- ### Functions to record video & audio.

-- LINUX:
     - New function to record a 10s video.
     - New function to record a 10s audio.

+## General

-- Windows:
+- ### Code optimization

-    - New function to record a 10s of audio.
+    - I added a "cache" memory for those command that the output doesn't change.
+Like: checkAv, sysinfo, ...

  # Aviable Commands
-Por el momento tenemos disponible los siguientes comandos:
+By the moment we have those commands:

     - help            -> Show help message
     - shell           -> Enter shell mode ("q" for exit)